 FINSYNC’s cash flow, accounting and payroll software is an all-in-one solution.
 It can replace applications like QuickBooks and other disconnected apps used to run a business.

 With FINSYNC you can check up on a project’s health in real-time, with an understanding of what your current margin is and how much of your budget you’ve already spent.
+Here's an article to help you refresh on how to track margin on a project using FINSYNC.

 The software collects historical data.
 Historical data is tremendously useful for future projects.
 Have you been asked to build another website?
 Have a look at the last website project you did.
 Then, clone it and make adjustments.